What are the best dog chews for your dog?

 Luckily, most adult dogs – that is, dogs aged between 2 and 15 years – have the most options available to them!
 Size options really depend on whether your dog is a small, medium or large breed.
 This isn’t just for the size of your treat: it means that your dog will get the best chewing experience they can for their size.
 Chewing is meant to entertain your pup as much as nourish, so the last thing you want is to give them a treat that gets devoured in a single crunch, or, vice versa – a treat they won’t ever be able to finish and frustrates them.

 That being said, dogs with a lot of jaw strength and strong, adult teeth might prefer firm chew treats that don’t break down easily.
 Treats like goat horns, kangaroo bones and deer antlers are perfect for dogs with chewing power and will keep them occupied for hours.
-For a medium-length chew that still packs a punch, you want to look to bully sticks, beef tendons, or thick bully bites for small but mighty dogs.
+For a medium-length chew that still packs a punch, you want to look to bully sticks, large beef tendons or thick bully bites for small but mighty dogs.

 Best chews for senior dogs